Safe & Explainable Robotics: Verification, Safety Cases & Ethics Training Course

 Artificial Intelligence (AI) for Robotics

-This instructor-led, live training (online or onsite) is designed for intermediate-level engineers who aim to develop, train, and deploy AI-driven robotic systems using the latest open-source technologies and frameworks.
+This instructor-led live training, available either online or onsite, is tailored for intermediate-level engineers seeking to develop, train, and deploy AI-driven robotic systems using contemporary open-source technologies and frameworks.

-- Apply computer vision techniques with OpenCV for perception and object detection.
+- Apply computer vision techniques via OpenCV for enhanced perception and object detection.

 - Hands-on implementation using ROS 2 and Python.

-- Practical exercises with both simulated and real robotic environments.
+- Practical exercises conducted in both simulated and real robotic environments.

 AI and Robotics for Nuclear - Extended

-120 HoursIn this instructor-led, live training in Taiwan (online or onsite), participants will learn the different technologies, frameworks and techniques for programming different types of robots to be used in the field of nuclear technology and environmental systems.
+120 HoursIn this instructor-led, live training in Taiwan (online or onsite), participants will explore the diverse technologies, frameworks, and techniques required to program various types of robots for use in nuclear technology and environmental systems.

-The 6-week course is held 5 days a week.
-Each day is 4-hours long and consists of lectures, discussions, and hands-on robot development in a live lab environment.
-Participants will complete various real-world projects applicable to their work in order to practice their acquired knowledge.
+The six-week course runs five days a week.
+Each four-hour session includes lectures, discussions, and hands-on robot development in a live lab environment.
+Participants will complete practical, real-world projects applicable to their professional roles to consolidate their acquired knowledge.

-- Understand the key concepts used in robotic technologies.
+- Grasp the core concepts underlying robotic technologies.

 - Understand and manage the interaction between software and hardware in a robotic system.